 [ 0.225331] Download [ 0.028922] Parse HTML [ 0.001835] Parse CSS [ 0.003599] Run JS [ 0.007073] Style [ 0.517131] Layout [ 0.022553] Display List [ 0.275645] Rendering [ 0.008225] Chrome

 The overall process takes about one second (60 frames), with layout consuming half and then rendering and network consuming the rest.
-Moreover, the downloading only takes place on initial load, so it's really layout and rendering that we're going to optimize.
-By the way, keep in mind that while networking in a real web browser is similar enough to our toy version,Granted with caching, keep-alive, parallel connections, and incremental parsing to hide the delay… rendering is more complex in real web browsers (since real browsers can apply many more stylistic effects) and layout is much more complex in real browsers!Of course they're also not written in Python…Now is a good time to mention that benchmarking a real browser is a lot harder than benchmarking ours.
+Moreover, you only download on initial load, so it's really layout and rendering that need to be faster.
+By the way, keep in mind that while networking in a real web browser is similar enough to our toy version,Granted with caching, keep-alive, parallel connections, and incremental parsing to hide the delay… layout is much more complex in real browsers!Of course they're also not written in Python…Now is a good time to mention that benchmarking a real browser is a lot harder than benchmarking ours.
 A real browser will run most of these phases simultaneously, and may also split the work over multiple CPU and GPU processes.
 Counting how much time everything takes is a chore.
 Real browsers are also memory hogs, so optimizing memory usage is just as important for them, which is a real pain to measure in Python.
 Luckily our browser doesn't have tabs so it's unlikely to strain for memory!

 By the way, this might be the point in the book where you realize you accidentally implemented something super-inefficiently.
-If you something other than the network, layout, or rendering is taking a long time, look into that.The exact speeds of each of these phases can vary quite a bit between implementations, and might depend (for example) on the exercises you ended up implementing, so don't sweat the details too much.
-Whatever help it is your browser needs, this chapter will only address layout and rendering.
+If something other than the network, layout, or rendering is taking a long time, look into that.The exact speeds of each of these phases can vary quite a bit between implementations, and might depend (for example) on the exercises you ended up implementing, so don't sweat the details too much.
+This chapter can only help speed up layout and rendering!

-But to really drive home the need for faster layout and rendering, let's implement a little browser feature that really taxes layout and rendering: hover styles.
-CSS has a selector, called
+To really demand faster layout and rendering, let's implement a browser feature that really taxes them: hover styles.
+The

-This should draw a box around the element we are currently hovering over.
-Let's add this line to our browser stylesheet and try to implement it.
+This should draw a box around any element we hover over.
+Let’s implement it.
 First, we need to parse the

 ElementNode.pseudoclasses field, which I'll initialize to an empty set: